Regressive Tax Definition

 Regressive tax is a simple type of tax levied on the citizens of a country and the tax is not levied on the income instead a flat amount is levied for everyone which is a very convenient form of tax for the developing and underdeveloped countries which helps for the development of the countries but this type of tax is good only for the countries where the income difference among the people is less and the income earned is similar to each other So there will be no discrimination on the tax levied.

-This has been a guide to what is Regressive Tax.
-Here we have discussed the types of Regressive Taxes with examples and its advantages and disadvantages.
+This has been a guide to what is Regressive Tax and its definition.
+Here we discuss the top 6 types of Regressive Taxes System and its advantages and disadvantages.
 You may learn more about our articles below on accounting –